Skip to main content

 Print Methods

 The devices we tested a variety of different printing techniques.
-Three of the printers used dye sublimation, which uses heat to transfer ink from film sheets to photo paper.
+Three are dye sublimation printers, which use heat to transfer ink from film sheets to photo paper.
 This process takes time.
 Each sheet of photo paper passes through the printer four times to lay down each layer of color before the final print emerges.

 Others used Zink technology.
-Zink paper is embedded with dye crystals that change color once heat is applied.
+Zink printers use Zink paper embedded with dye crystals that change color once heat is applied.

 Finally, the Fujifilm Instax uses the classic “Polaroid” technique: developer fluid is stored within the edges of the photo paper.
 Once a photo leaves the printer, the developer fluid saturates the photo and begins to produce an image.